 During my postdoctoral positions, I led basic and translational cancer research projects in both educational and clinical settings.
 Most recently, as a fellow with the Department of Medicine at the University of Chicago, we found that a novel therapeutic molecule inhibits progression of advanced prostate cancer (Long et al, MCT, 2018).
 Collaborations with the Department of Genetics, Genomics, and Systems Biology demonstrated the diagnostic and prognostic potential of pancreatic tumor organoids (Romero Calvo, MCR, 2018).
 Prior to that, as a National Institutes of Health Fellow at the University of Maryland Baltimore County, I focused on cancer immunotherapies.
 My work uncovered a mechanism of obesity-associated breast cancer progression (Long et al, JLB, 2018), and we designed and tested a biological molecule that can activate anti-cancer immune cells (Horne et al, CIR, 2017).

-My long-term interests are in improving public health by enhancing community health education and increasing equity in healthcare.
+My long-term interests are to work with students to improve public health by enhancing community health education and increasing equity in healthcare.